mvganeshkumar06/zeal-cart/README.md

     -   Add products to cart
     -   Remove products from cart
-    -   Update product quantity in cart
+    -   Update product quantity in cart - TODO